This is SO cool. :-)

-I'm putting this demo to gauge the reaction to the new flight model.
+I'm putting this physics demo to gauge the reaction to the new flight model.
 I'm curious to hear your feedback.
-If you'd like to provide feedback or discuss your thoughts, the best avenue is through the game's Discord channel.

 Flight Model Overhaul

-The purpose of this demo is to gather feedback on the new flight model.
-Previously, the flight model in the demo was the same one from the original prototype.
+The purpose of this physics demo is to gather feedback on the new flight model.
+Previously, the flight model was the same from the original prototype.
 The final flight model is not supposed to be a hardcore flight simulator, but many of the concepts of a real flight sim such as energy and corner air speed should still be relevant.

 New features of the flight model: